microchip-pic-avr-examples/pic16f15244-relay-fail-mplab-mcc/README.md

 - SRAM

-This test verifies the SRAM is functioning correctly at Power-on-Reset (POR), and periodically scans each memory bank at runtime.
+This test verifies the SRAM is functioning correctly at Power-on-Reset (POR), and periodically scans each memory bank at run time.

+**Note**: The SRAM test is only recommended with level S (Pro configuration) optimizations.

 - Stack

-This test verifies the hardware stack in the microcontroller is operating correctly.
+This test verifies the hardware stack in the MCU is operating correctly.

 - Watchdog Timer